AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 If you want to test multiple conditions without writing nested `if...else` statements, [logical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators) can help you.
 When used in conditions, the first two do the following:

 * `&&` -- AND; allows you to chain together two or more expressions so that all of them have to individually evaluate to `true` for the whole expression to return `true`.
-* `||` -- OR; allows you to chain together two or more expressionsso that one or more of them have to individually evaluate to `true` for the whole expression to return `true`.
+* `||` -- OR; allows you to chain together two or more expressions so that one or more of them have to individually evaluate to `true` for the whole expression to return `true`.

 To give you an AND example, the previous example snippet can be rewritten to this:
 ```